Book a Tour →

 Mt Coot-tha Botanic Gardens

 52 hectares of Australian native plants, tropical dome, Japanese garden, and the state's most comprehensive arid zone garden.
 Free entry and genuinely beautiful at any season.
+The summit walking trail connects to the lookout for extraordinary city views.

 Free · Mt Coot-tha · Half-day